Caulfield Football Club

-The Caulfield Football Club, nicknamed Bears, was an Australian rules football club based in the Melbourne suburb of Caulfield.
+The Caulfield Football Club, nicknamed Bears, was an Australian rules football club based in the Melbourne suburb of Caulfield South.

 It competed in the Victorian Football Association (VFA) from 1965 until 1987, when the club folded due to financial difficulties.

 History

 Origins

 On 29 March 1962, the South Caulfield Football Club from the Federal District Football League merged with the Victorian Football Association's struggling Brighton Football Club which could barely field a team and had been evicted from its home ground at Elsternwick Park to form a club known as "Brighton-Caulfield".
 The merged club was based at South Caulfield's home ground at Princes Park on Hawthorn Rd, Caulfield.
 Caulfield City Council wanted a VFA club in its municipality but not without the municipality name.

 Caulfield formation

 In 1965, after three seasons of competing as Brighton-Caulfield, the club with pressure from the Caulfield council, severed all links to its former Brighton identity, and became known as the Caulfield Football Club.
 The club adopted a new guernsey of white with navy blue hoops, and adopted Bears as a new nickname.